 As funding is based on pupil numbers this is a KPI.
-Pupil numbers for 2022/23 were 1,077 against a budget of 1,036 in the main school.
-The school continues to be oversubscribed for the year 7 intake.
+Pupil numbers for 2023/2024 were 1,093 in the main school compared to 1,077 in the previous year confirming that the school continues to be oversubscribed for the year 7 intake.

 A further KPI is staffing costs as a percentage of total recurring income.
-For 2022/23 this was 76% against set parameters of 80%.
-The Board of Trustees is confident that staffing levels are closely monitored to agreed Full Time Equivalent and staffing structures all approved by them.
+The 2023/2024 budget was based on staffing costs of circa 80% (an increase compared to 2022/2023 - 76%).
+However, higher than budgeted pay awards for both teaching and support staff have added to staffing cost in the period with actual costs exceeding 80% overall.
+Board of Trustees is confident that staffing levels are closely monitored to agreed Full Time Equivalent and staffing structures all approved by them.

-The Finance Committee also monitor premises costs as a percentage of expenditure, in year and reserves balances and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
-All of the above KPI's were within the parameters set by the Board.
+The Audit, Risk and Finance Committee also monitor premises costs as a percentage of expenditure, in year and reserves balances and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
+All of the above KPl's were within the parameters set by the Board.
+Compared to budget, PFI contract costs increased due to higher than anticipated inflation and these were approx. higher in the part year period than budget.